radzenhq/radzen-blazor/Radzen.DocFX/guides/getting-started/context-menu.md

    ```
 ***
 ## Add to layout
 You also need to add the RadzeContextMenu component to the layout used by your pages (most commonly `MainLayout.razor`).
 ```
 <RadzenContextMenu />
 ```
+>> Important!
+Make sure that you do not nest `<RadzenContextMenu />` inside a positioned element (i.e. with position: relative, position: absolute or position: fixed).
+To be safe you can add it at the end of the layout file after all other elements.